Trastuzumab, Vinorelbine Tartrate, and Avelumab with or without Utomilumab in Treating Patients with HER2-Positive Metastatic Breast Cancer

 - Prior therapy with any anti-PD-1, anti-PD-L1, L2, anti-4-1BB (CD137), or anti-CTLA 4 therapy.

-- Positive for human immunodeficiency virus (HIV) (HIV 1/2 antibodies).
+- Known human immunodeficiency virus (HIV) positive (testing not required).

 - History of interstitial lung disease.

 - Active central nervous system metastases, as indicated by clinical symptoms, cerebral edema, and/or progressive growth (patients with history of central nervous system [CNS] metastases or spinal cord compression are eligible if they are clinically stable for at least 4 weeks before first dose of investigational product and do not require high-dose steroid treatment).

 - History of clinically significant or uncontrolled cardiac disease, including congestive heart failure (New York Heart Association functional classification > 3), angina, myocardial infarction or ventricular arrhythmia.

 - Previous severe hypersensitivity reaction to treatment with another monoclonal antibody.

 - Chronic systemic therapy with immunosuppressive agents including corticosteroids.